oskarjiang/smartchef/README.md

 # Smart Chef Application

 Smart Chef is a React application that recommends recipes based on the ingredients you have.
 It uses OpenAI's API to generate intelligent recipe recommendations.
+Ingridients are kept within a ToDoist project

 ## Getting Started